tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Aug 27 2007

-Eryn Harris (a 55-year-old White poor academic) entered a church, ready to deliver a speech to religious people.
+Eryn Harris (a 55-year-old white poor academic) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Eryn Harris had never preached her views to theists before, and freaked out.
 Eryn Harris thought about praying to the Unblinking Eye, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Eryn Harris entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Eryn Harris used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Eryn Harris argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.